pm16/raylib-roguelike/README.md

     Total screen size is 80x25 tiles
     Maybe set the view port to 40x20 tiles
 - [ ] Add settings
-    - [ ] Store settings in a .json file?
     - [ ] Custom tilesets or fonts?
 - [ ] Add log to the UI
 - [ ] Add a menu system